deathbots/python_math_talker/README.md

 Editing the config file to add your own sayings is the most fun part!

 Requirements:
 Python 2.7 or Python 3.
-However, Python 3 does not work properly with the text to speech engine, so it's not nearly as much fun.

 To install requirements for python